 The following sections describe a few of our main areas of current interest.

-Which neural pathways are involved in cardiovascular diseases?
+Which neural pathways are involved in generating cardiovascular diseases?

 To answer these questions we are performing:

-- opto- and pharmaco-genetic approaches to modulate the activity of neurons in vivo.
+- opto- and chemo-genetic approaches to modulate the activity of neurons in vivo

 How do neurons interact?